MargarethaNaibaho/MargarethaNaibaho/README.md

 ### Hi! 👋 I'm Margaretha Naibaho.

-An Software Engineer who loves building and sharing projects related to web, mobile, and backend technologies!
+A Software Engineer who loves building and sharing projects related to web, mobile, and backend technologies!

 I have experience working with **JavaScript**, and **Java Spring Boot, PostgreSQL, Python**, focusing on **frontend development** and **API design**.
 I also explore **deep learning for image processing**, specifically in **object detection models like SSD-MobileNetV2**.